 A column can be pinned either from a column menu or by dragging a column to the pinned columns zone.
 React datagrid by ag-Grid supports both options.
 Here’s how you can pin a column through the column menu:

-Although many React grids support pinning from the column menu, only ag-Grid support pinning via dragging.
+Although many data grids support pinning from the column menu, only AG Grid support pinning via dragging.
 Here’s how you can do that:

 So now you’re familiar with the sub features of the pinning functionality.
 To make quick comparison possible I’ve put together the following table showing the support of sub features: